- 12 Jun 2025

 Select the Project.

-Click the Create arrow, then select Recipe.
+Click Create, then select Recipe.

 The My New Recipe page is displayed.